Leasey.AI

 Integration Capability Assessment

 Enterprise property management CRM platforms must support deep integrations with the tools that property operations depend on daily.
 Native integrations with accounting software — including QuickBooks, Yardi, and AppFolio — reduce manual data reconciliation and eliminate reporting delays at month-end.
-Marketing stack integrations covering listing syndication platforms, email marketing tools, and lead tracking systems allow leasing teams to manage the full prospect lifecycle within a single interface.
-Organizations should evaluate whether a platform uses REST APIs with clearly documented rate limits, webhook-based event triggers for real-time data sync, or middleware layers such as Zapier or Make for less-technical integration needs.
+Marketing stack integrations, including listing syndication platforms, email marketing tools, and lead tracking systems, let leasing teams manage the entire prospect lifecycle in one interface.
+Organizations should evaluate if a platform uses REST APIs with documented rate limits.
+They should also check for webhook-based event triggers for real-time data sync or middleware like Zapier or Make for simpler integration.
 API documentation quality and vendor developer support responsiveness are reliable indicators of long-term integration scalability.

 Security and Compliance Standards

 Enterprise property management CRM scalability requires SOC 2 Type II certification, GDPR compliance, and role-based access controls supporting 20 or more user permission levels.
-For multi-state portfolios, compliance requirements extend further: California operations must address CCPA obligations for tenant data, while other states impose varying notice and data retention requirements.
-Enterprise CRM platforms should provide detailed audit logs of all data access and modification events, configurable data retention policies by record type, and data residency options that allow organizations to specify which geographic region stores tenant records.
+For multi-state portfolios, California operations must address CCPA obligations for tenant data.
+Other states impose varying notice and data retention requirements.
+Enterprise CRM platforms should provide detailed audit logs of all data access and modification events, configurable data retention policies by record type, and data residency options that let organizations specify which geographic region stores tenant records.
 Organizations should verify these capabilities with vendor compliance documentation before contract execution rather than relying on general marketing claims.

 Key Features to Evaluate in a Scalable Property Management CRM